vwilson05/real-estate-management/docs/ui_ux.md

 - **Responsive Images:** Support responsive images for property visuals and media content.
 - **Charts & Graphs:** Integrate interactive data visualization tools to convey portfolio performance effectively.
 - **Data Visualization:** Use color and size to highlight important data points and trends.

+### User Interface Elements
+- **Dropdown Menus:** Use dropdown menus for contextual actions and navigation.
+  - **DropdownMenu:** A versatile dropdown menu component with various subcomponents for different menu items and actions.
+- **Theme Toggle:** A button to switch between light and dark modes.
+- **Avatar:** A component for displaying user avatars with fallback support.

 ## User Feedback & Interaction
 - **Notifications:** Use in-app notifications to communicate important updates or errors to the user unobtrusively.